datalad-handbook/book/docs/usecases/encrypted_annex.rst

    .: localstore-storage(+) [ora]
    .: entrystore-storage(+) [ora]

-Since we cloned the superdataset from local RIA store, also the subdataset has the origin (git remote) pointing to that store.
-It also has the local-storage and entrystore-storage siblings; these are the git-annex special remotes for the local and remote RIA stores, respectively.
-But to learn about new files that were added in the remote server since we last cloned from there, we need the git remote.
+Since we cloned the superdataset from local RIA store, also the subdataset has the `origin` (:term:`Git` :term:`remote`) pointing to that store.
+It also has the ``local-storage`` and ``entrystore-storage`` :term:`sibling`\s; these are the git-annex :term:`special remote`\s for the local and remote RIA stores, respectively.
+But to learn about new files that were added in the remote server since we last cloned from there, we need the Git remote.
 Let's add it then (note that when working with ``datalad siblings`` or ``git remote`` commands, we cannot use the ``ria+ssh://...#~alias`` url, and need to use the actual ssh url and filesystem path).

 .. code:: bash